18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 Our work, as employees of the federal government, is free for all.
 Any future contributions should be made under the same license.
 This includes individuals as well as vendors; all contributions, edits, etc. will become CC0/public domain upon offering.

+# Building, Maintaining, Publishing

+After making any editing changes to the site, you will have to rebuild the site to get the changes to stick.
+There are also times when you'll need to update the gemfile.

+## Updating the Gemfile
+If you change the Gemfile, you will need to regenerate the lockfile.

+1. Remove Gemfile.lock.
+2. docker-compose up
+3. Exit docker when complete.

+As part of the compose file, `bundle install` will execute.
+This is the easiest way to regenerate the lockfile after a change to the Gemfile.

+## Building content only

+`docker run -v $(PWD):/site bretfisher/jekyll-serve bui
 # C/O, etc

 We recommend updating this guide as site structure and editorial decisions change for SOMD.
 A more technical guide to care and feeding of the site will be created and linked here when hosting information for the site is updated.